Avaiga/taipy/gui/doc/indicator.md

 The _min_ value can be greater than the _max_ value.<br/>
 The value will be maintained between min and max.

+## Styling

+All the indicator controls are generated with the "taipy-indicator" CSS class.
+You can use this class name to select the indicator controls on your page and apply style.

 ## Usage

 ### Minimal usage